Frequently Asked Questions

 It will have a neighborhood feel with bedrooms, bathrooms and a sitting room in each neighborhood.
 There will be several communal areas and counseling rooms, as well as space for youth programs and a secure outdoor playground and garden.
 The shelter will also have kennels and exercise areas for pets.

-Pending the ability to secure necessary funding, the tentative groundbreaking is planned for the end of the first quarter of 2017.
+Pending the ability to secure necessary funding, the tentative groundbreaking is planned for the end of 2017.

 THE GOAL FOR THE FUNDRAISING CAMPAIGN IS $15.3 MILLION, WHICH WILL COVER CONSTRUCTION COSTS, LAND ACQUISITION, THREE YEARS OF INCREMENTAL OPERATING AND NEW PROGRAMMING COSTS, AND A BUILDING MAINTENANCE FUND.